MicrosoftDocs/memdocs/memdocs/configmgr/develop/reference/compliance/sms_configurationpolicy-server-wmi-class.md

 ---
 # SMS_ConfigurationPolicy Server WMI Class
-The `IsClientOperationUpdateAllowed` Windows Management Instrumentation (WMI) class method, in Configuration Manager, that checks whether a user has permission to update an operation.
+The `SMS_ConfigurationPolicy` Windows Management Instrumentation (WMI) class is an SMS Provider server class, in Configuration Manager, that represents the desired values of settings declared in a subclass of `SMS_SettingsDefinitionBase`.
 For instance, `SMS_FirewallSettings` is a subclass of `SMS_SettingsDefinitionBase` which declares possible settings for Windows Firewall.
-One such setting is "Block incoming connections on public networks." `SMS_ConfigurationPolicy` could be used to set a policy on that setting, such as "The setting 'Block incoming connections on public networks' should be enabled."
+One such setting is "Block incoming connections on public networks." `SMS_ConfigurationPolicy` could be used to set a policy on that setting, such as "The setting 'Block incoming connections on public networks' should be enabled".

  The following syntax is simplified from Managed Object Format (MOF) code and includes all inherited properties.